minvws/nl-covid19-data-dashboard/packages/cms/README.md

-# NL Corona Dashboard - CMS
+# NL Coronavirus Dashboard - CMS

-The Corona Dashboard CMS uses Sanity.
-This document is aimed at developers with access to the Sanity CMS.
+The Coronavirus Dashboard uses Sanity for its CMS.
+This document is aimed at developers that have access to the CMS.

 ## Usage